FOR A SAFER SPACE

 Motivational Interviewing

-- Reflects on the development and solution of doubt and relies on specific motivational factors that promote improvement.
+- Reflects on the development and solution of doubt and relies on specific

 Narrative therapy

 - Therapy that believes the person is in control of their own story.
-Sharing narratives, or story-telling, can be used to identify the person's strengths.
+Sharing

 Play Therapy

-- A psychotherapeutic approach primarily used to help children ages 3-12 to explore their lives and freely express repressed thoughts and emotions through play.
+- A psychotherapeutic approach primarily used to help children ages 3-12 to explore

 Positive psychology

-- Scientific study of what makes life worth living by looking at positive features of the individual.
+- Scientific study of what makes life worth living by looking at positive features of

 Sensory integration

-- A process where we collect sensory information through touch, smell, sight, taste, and sound.
+- A process where we collect sensory information through touch, smell, sight, taste,

 Sex therapy